 Prior to SAW's foundation, Waterman was producing quite a few hits of his own under his Pete Waterman Limited (PWL) production company, such as the iconic "You Spin Me Round (Like a Record)" by Dead or Alive, which hit number 1 on the UK sales chart.
-Since then, they have made many other newcomers big stars, including Bananarama, Sinitta, Kylie Minogue, and Rick Astley.
+Since then, they have made many other newcomers big stars, including Bananarama, Sinitta, Kylie Minogue, Jason Donovan, and Rick Astley.

 Tropes associated with Stock Aitken Waterman

 - Closet Geek: Pete Waterman apparently has a passion for trains, ranging from tabletop layout models all the way up to the real thing.

 - Cover Version: Bananarama's "Venus" is a famous example.